Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 ## **Browser Validation**

 The Chrome Light House testing was used to audit the performance, accessibility, best practices, and SEO.
-After applying some changes to make the performance faster, including converting all images to webp format, setting a width and height to some images, adding a ```rel=noopener``` to social media links, here are the results:
+After applying some changes to make the performance faster, including converting all images to webp format, setting a width and height to some images.
+Here are the results:

 1. Index page
    - Desktop [Full report can be found here](assets/testing/home_desktop.com-2023)